anastuart/thesis/source/10_method.md

 ## Study design

+The study was approved by the Macquarie University Human Research Ethics Committee (FoRA ID 17112) and all participants provided written informed consent.

 The study was a cross-sectional, age and sex matched case-control study.
 The study employed a between-participants mixed linear model design.
 The independent variables was clinical group and EEG channel, and the dependent variables were KSS score and spectral power.